briceicle/thermostat-rater/README.md

   - RegionTest.java  ---> Unit test for Region class

 ## Run program
-In the current directory, run the following commands to compile, then execute:
+In the `/scr` directory, run the following commands to compile, then execute:
   - `javac Main.java`
   - `java Main`